 Biography

-Almudena Suárez is a full professor at University of Cantabria (Spain) and head of the research group Microwave Engineering and Radiocommunication Systems.
-She is a Fellow member of the IEEE since 2012.
-She was also an IEEE Distinguished Microwave Lecturer during the period 2006-2008.
-She has about 70 papers in IEEE T-MTT and more than 90 papers in IEEE journals.
-She has authored the book “Analysis and design of autonomous microwave circuits” (IEEE-Wiley, 2009).
-She is a member of the TPCs of IEEE International Microwave Symposium and European Microwave Week.
-She was a member of the Board of Directors of European Microwave Association (EuMA) from 2012 to 2021 and is currently the EuMA Publication Officer.
-She was the coordinator of the Communications and Electronic Technology Area for the Spanish National Evaluation and Foresight Agency (ANEP) between 2009 and 2013.
+Almudena Suárez received her Ph.D. in Physical Sciences from the Universidad de Cantabria in 1992, and her Ph.D. in Electronics from the University of Limoges, France, in 1993.
+She is currently a full professor at University of Cantabria (Spain) and head of the research group Microwave Engineering and Radiocommunication Systems.
+She is a Fellow member of the IEEE (“For applications of stability analysis to the computer aided design of microwave circuits”) since 2012.
+She was an IEEE Distinguished Microwave Lecturer from 2006 to 2008.
+She has published 115 papers in IEEE journals, with 79 papers in IEEE Transactions on Microwave Theory and Techniques (IEEE T-MTT).
+She has authored the book “Analysis and Design of Autonomous Microwave Circuits” (IEEE-Wiley, 2009) and co-authored the book “Stability Analysis of Nonlinear Microwave Circuits” (Artech House, 2003).
+She has been a member of the TPRCs of IEEE International Microwave Symposium (IMS) since 2004 and European Microwave Week (EuMW) since 2014.
+She was a member of the Board of Directors of European Microwave Association (EuMA) from 2012 to 2020.
+She was the Publication Officer of EuMA from 2021 to 2023.
+She received the Research Award of the Social Council of the University of Cantabria in 2021.
+She was the coordinator of the Communications and Electronic Technology Area for the Spanish National Evaluation and Foresight Agency (ANEP) from 2009 to 2013.
 She was the chair of the 2014 and 2015 editions of IEEE Topical Conference on RF/Microwave Power Amplifiers (PAWR), in Newport Beach and San Diego.
-She was the General TPC Chair of European Microwave Week 2018.
-She received the Social Council Research Award of University of Cantabria in 2022.
-She was the Chair of the IEEE Subcommittee for the Best Paper Award in IEEE Microwave Magazine from 2017 to 2022.
-She was the Editor-in-Chief of the International Journal of Microwave and Wireless Technologies from Cambridge University Press journals from 2013 to 2018 and is currently an Associate Editor for IEEE Microwave Magazine and the Editor-in-Chief of IEEE Transactions on Microwave Theory and Techniques.
+She was the General TPC Chair of EuMW 2018.
+Prof. Suárez was the Editor-in-Chief of the International Journal of Microwave and Wireless Technologies from Cambridge University Press journals (IJMWT) from 2013 to 2018.
+She has been an Associate Editor for IEEE Microwave Magazine since 2014 and was an Associate Editor for IEEE T-MTT in 2019-2022.
+She was been the Chair of the IEEE Subcommittee for the Best paper Award in IEEE Microwave Magazine from 2017 to 2021.
+Since 2023 she is the Editor-in-Chief of IEEE T-MTT.

 Presentations